ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 There are three major families of regex language notations:

-1. Basic regular expression (BRE)This is the default for **grep** and **sed**.
+1. Basic regular expression (BRE)<br>This is the default for **grep** and **sed**.
 This is defined by the POSIX standard.
 However, its syntax is sometimes a little awkward, so in most cases, it is easier to use extended regular expressions instead for input validation.

-2. Extended regular expression (ERE)This is defined by the POSIX standard and adds capabilities like using parentheses for grouping and "**+**" for *“one or more”*.
+2. Extended regular expression (ERE)<br>This is defined by the POSIX standard and adds capabilities like using parentheses for grouping and "**+**" for *“one or more”*.
 This is often used in C programs.
 So for example, “**[B-D]+**” means *“one or more of the letters B, C, or D”*.

-3. Perl Compatible Regular Expressions (PCRE)This is mostly an extension of the ERE format; many other programming languages use this family of regex languages.
+3. Perl Compatible Regular Expressions (PCRE)<br>This is mostly an extension of the ERE format; many other programming languages use this family of regex languages.
 It includes capabilities like "**\d**" to represent digits.

  Here are some important things that vary: